ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/phantom-train-2.png)

 -   Once you're done with the Phantom Train, you can either walk back to Nikeah, or jump through Barren Falls & The Serpent Trench
+    -   The Serpent Trench might be a better option since this will allow you to pick up any treasures or monster formations you missed before
 -   Either way, take the boat in Nikeah back to South Figaro, and from there, walk to Narshe

 ---